 Develop protocols to differentiate between onsite staff and visitors so unauthorized visitors cannot access areas containing cardholder data.

 If cardholder data is left unprotected on disposable or portable media, printed out, or on someone’s desk, it is vulnerable to unauthorized display, copying, or scanning.

 8Control media distribution

 Maintain tight control over the dissemination of any media, internally or externally.
 Cardholder data on media provided to internal or external users can be protected by implementing procedures and processes.

-If media storage and inventory methods are lax, it may be a while before misplacement or media theft is noticed.
+If media storage and inventory methods are lax, it may be a while before someone notices misplacement or stolen media theft.